 Tonsil surgery can improve or get rid of breathing and sleep problems such as snoring or breathing pauses in children.
 But surgery isn’t always necessary.

 Enlarged palatine tonsils can affect children's sleep.
 It is common for children who have enlarged palatine tonsils to have enlarged adenoids too.
 The palatine tonsils, often simply referred to as "tonsils," are the lumps of tissue you can see on the left and right sides at the back of your throat.
 Adenoids, also known as the pharyngeal tonsil, are found at the back of the nose.
-Children with these enlarged areas of tissue may snore all the time, mainly breathe through their mouth and even stop breathing for a few seconds at a time while sleeping (sleep apnea).
+Children with these enlarged areas of tissue may snore all the time, mainly breathe through their mouth and even stop breathing for a few seconds at a time while sleeping (sleep ).
 This can disturb their sleep, making them feel tired and restless during the day.
 It can also affect their development.
 If enlarged tonsils or adenoids are having this effect, surgery might be considered.

 There are various surgical approaches:

 - Partial tonsillectomy (sometimes called tonsillotomy): Partial removal of the enlarged palatine tonsils.

 - Total tonsillectomy: Complete removal of the palatine tonsils (rarely done nowadays when treating enlarged palatine tonsils).